joey2005/fifa-world-cup-emulator-frontend/README.md

 ## Demo

-This app was also deployed with the [Netlify](https://www.netlify.com/).
-Click [here](https://yans-fifa-world-cup-emulator.netlify.app/) to play with the demo.\
+This app was also deployed with the [Netlify](https://www.netlify.com/), click [here](https://yans-fifa-world-cup-emulator.netlify.app/) to play with the demo.\
 If you had any questions or suggestions for this app, feel free to reach out to us via the contact information on the contact page.